mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 ### Modal

+codemod: `modal-component-migration`

 - Modal no longer have the ability to remove the close button due to UX decision
-  - Removed `hideCloseButton` prop which is not needed anymore [codemod]
+  - Removed `hideCloseButton` prop which is not needed anymore [codemod ✅]
 - The `unmountOnClose` prop default value changes to "true", meaning the Modal will not render if `show` is "false".
 To disable this behavior set `unmountOnClose` to "false".

 ### ModalHeader

+codemod: `modal-header-component-migration`

 - Modal no longer have the ability to remove the close button due to UX decision
-  - Removed `hideCloseButton` prop which is not needed anymore [codemod]
+  - Removed `hideCloseButton` prop which is not needed anymore [codemod ✅]

 ### RadioButton